Slytherin1112/PythonCurriculum/Syllabus/README.md

 ## Course Structure

 The boot camp will meet for twelve one and a half hour long sessions that are led by an instructor.
-Most lectures will feature a homework assignment covering that day's materials.
+Most lectures will be accompanied by a homework assignment covering that lecture's materials.
 At the end of the twelve lectures students will be given a week to work on group projects.
 During that week lectures will be replaced with open office hours in which lecturers and mentors may provide guidance for the group projects.
 The boot camp will end with a presentation day for all group projects.